gruvw/maison-jung/docs/scheduler_docs.typ

 - `options.yml`: used to build the interactive inline keyboard menu on telegram.
 - `database.json`: TinyDB database.

-All those files can be found in the working directory of the Python server: on the RaspberryPi at `/var/www/prog/prod/server`.
+All those files can be found in the working directory of the Python server: on the RaspberryPi at `/var/www/html/prog/prod/`.

 == Arduino Programs

-Additionally, all the Arduino programs used can be found on the RaspberryPi at `/var/prog/prod/Arduino/...`.
+Additionally, all the Arduino programs can be found on the RaspberryPi at `/var/www/html/prog/arduino/`.

 They are not run by the RaspberryPi, but they are stored there for ease of access and use (centralized single source of truth).